Probabilistic analysis of optimal multi-pivot QuickSort: Partition strategies and probabilistic set-up

-where $a_1,\dots,a_n$ denote the elements of the unsorted list.
-The term $R_K$ is the number of comparisons required to sort the $K$ pivots.
-By choosing an appropriate sorting algorithm, we can ensure $R_K \le K^2$.
-In particular, for fixed $K$ we have $R_K = \O(1)$.\\ Writing $I_i^{(n)} := \abs{S_i}$ for the sublist sizes, $X_n$ can thus be defined by the recursion
+where $a_1$, \ldots, $a_n$ denote the elements of the unsorted list.
+The term $R_K$ is the number of comparisons required to sort the $K$ pivots, and, by choosing an appropriate sorting algorithm, we can ensure $R_K \le K^2$.
+In particular, for fixed $K$ we have $R_K = \O(1)$ as $n\to\infty$.